Travelers can find tools to weigh safety of foreign airlines | WTOP

-International air travel has become remarkably safe in recent years, with deadly accidents like last month’s Lion Air crash in Indonesia becoming more rare.
-Statistics aside, the accident is making travelers wary of flying in…
+International air travel has become remarkably safe in recent years, with deadly accidents like last month’s Lion Air crash in Indonesia becoming rarer.
+Statistics aside, the accident is making travelers wary of flying in some…

-International air travel has become remarkably safe in recent years, with deadly accidents like last month’s Lion Air crash in Indonesia becoming more rare.
+International air travel has become remarkably safe in recent years, with deadly accidents like last month’s Lion Air crash in Indonesia becoming rarer.

 Statistics aside, the accident is making travelers wary of flying in some countries or on certain foreign airlines.
 The safety of Indonesia’s airlines had been questioned long before the Lion Air accident.